syncfusion-content/blazor-docs/blazor/button/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor Button Component | Syncfusion
-description: Checkout and learn about getting started with Blazor Button component of Syncfusion, and more details.
+description: Learn here about that how to working with the Blazor Button component of Syncfusion, and more details.
 platform: Blazor
 control: Button
 documentation: ug